arichard-info/Beer-App/README.md

 #### Variables prefix

 Variables used client-side have to be prefixed with "REACT_APP\_", as the application is built with create-react-app ([see the .env documentation here](https://create-react-app.dev/docs/adding-custom-environment-variables/))

+## Available scripts

+### Express server

+#### `npm run dev`

+Runs the server in the development mode.<br />
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The server will restart if you make edits.<br />
+You will also see any lint errors in the console.

+#### `npm run start`

+Runs the server for production.

+### React

+In the project directory, you can run:

+#### `npm run start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+#### `npm run test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+#### `npm run build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+#### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+### Loading sample data

+Sample datas are ready to be injected into the database to test or develop the application more easily.
+To load or delete this data, these npm scripts are available :

+#### `npm run sample`

+Load sample data in the database (in the server/ folder).

+#### `npm run blowitallaway`

+Clear the database.